getporter/porter/docs/content/mixins-vs-plugins.md

 ---

 [Mixins](/mixins/) are the building blocks for authoring bundles.
-They understand both Porter and CNAB, so you don't have to, and ideally have built in extra logic to make your bundles easier to author and more robust.
-They involved when the bundle is built, assisting with generating the Dockerfile for the invocation image.
+They understand both Porter and CNAB, so you don't have to, and ideally have built-in logic to make your bundles easier to author and more robust.
+They are involved when the bundle is built, assisting with generating the Dockerfile for the invocation image.
 Most importantly they are responsible for handling the actions in your porter.yaml when your bundle is run.

 I like to think of mixins as paint colors on your paint palette 🎨 that you use to **create** your bundle.
 Like paints, mixins are **composable** and let you